 Some test-takers with low GPAs can get high ACT scores while others with high GPAs can end up with low scores.
 Don't rely on your GPA to estimate your ACT score.

-Other students think that AP and IB exam score will be good ACT predictors since they cover college level material.
+Other students think that AP and IB exam scores will be good ACT predictors since they cover college-level material.